 Sample H-1B JD Explanation

-What follows below is a detailed description of the job duties of the Associate, Risk Management position we offer to Ms. Chang at XYZ’s New York Branch (“XYZ-NY”).
+What follows below is a detailed description of the job duties of the Associate, Risk Management position we offer to at XYZ’s New York Branch (“XYZ-NY”).
 They reflect not only the specialized and complex nature of the position, but also demonstrate that its professional responsibilities require the body of specialized professional knowledge in finance, economics, etc. that is normally taught by courses taken in these bachelor-level university business degree programs.

-Performing credit loss provision analysis and economic capital analysis (Percentage of time spent: 10%)
+Performing liquidity risk data analysis and customer hehavior modelling (Percentage of time spent: 10%)

-The employee is required to calculate and analyze XYZ-NY’s credit loss provision and economic capital on monthly basis, and the results of these complex analyses will affect the Branch’s financial statements directly.
+The employee is required to analyze and modelling the Bank’s liquidity risk data and key customer behavior on monthly basis, and the results of these complex analyses will affect the Branch’s liquidity risk practices directly.

-This requires the employee to have a thorough academic understanding of business and finance, plus the specialized theoretical knowledge of risk analysis and risk modelling necessary to perform such duties.
-Such work requires the employee to collect data of the Branch’s lending portfolio from our internal accounting system, analyze the data and identify and remove outliers that can distort the results, build quantitative risk models, feed the data she has identified and distilled into the models, and then calculate and analyze the loss provision and economic capital results.
+This requires the employee to have a thorough academic understanding of business and finance, plus the specialized theoretical knowledge of risk data analysis and modelling necessary to perform such duties.
+Such work requires the employee to collect data of the Branch’s liquidity risk portfolio from our internal database and accounting system, analyze the data and identify and remove outliers that can distort the results, build quantitative risk models, feed the data he has identified and distilled into the models, and then calculate and analyze the liquidity position, risk exposure and customer behavior.
 Data size of the Branch’s portfolio is large, and usually contains over 20 categories.
-The employee must be able to analyze this data intelligently and use it to build the quantitative models required to derive the expected loss of the credit portfolio.
-Factors of the model that the employee must take into consideration include probability of default, collateral values, exposure at default, loss given default, maturity schedule, etc. Based on the results the employee derived, he/she is required to formulate a report to address XYZ-NY’s credit portfolio risk status.
-And, the task is time-sensitive because the results the employee derives must be fed into the Branch’s financial statements directly by end of each month.
-The modelling typically requires skills from spread-sheet analysis to application of advanced modelling tools.
+The employee must be able to analyze this data intelligently and use it to build the quantitative models required to derive the expected exposure of the liquidity postion.
+Factors of the model that the employee must take into consideration include deposit early remediation and rollover behavior, loan prepayment status, facilities’ collateral values, exposure at depositors runoff, loan commitment drawdown under stress scenario, maturity schedule, funding concertation etc. Based on the results the employee derived, he is required to formulate a report to address the Bank’s liquidity portfolio risk status.
+And, the task is time-sensitive because the results the employee derives must be fed into the Branch’s liquidity risk report directly by end of each month.
+The modelling typically requires skills from spread-sheet analysis to application of advanced modelling tools such as VBA, SQL and Bloomberg.
 Because the employee will be exposed to a large amount of financial data, specialized knowledge in statistics and data analytics is required to perform these complex and sophisticated analytical responsibilities.

-In Ms. Chang’s case, the graduate level courses she took in Risk Modelling and Assessment, Analytics Principle and Application as well as Analytical Methods I provided her with the theoretical academic preparation required to perform these sophisticated responsibilities.
+In Mr. Liu’s case, the graduate level courses she took in Applied Analytics Frmework and Method, Modern Database Architecture as well as Research Design provided her with the theoretical academic preparation required to perform these sophisticated responsibilities.

-Analyzing loan applicant’s financial status, credits, and property evaluations to determine credit risk associated with the borrower and feasibility of granting loans; Coordinating with XYZ-NY’s other departments to drive the credit process and ensure timely provision of information during the application, assessment, approval and monitoring phases (Percentage of time spent: 40%)
+Analyzing funding’s liquidity life, product and account feature, and liquidity buffer composition to determine liquidity risk associated with the funding and feasibility of asset and liability management; Coordinating with the Bank’s other departments to drive the liquidity process and ensure timely provision of information during the application, assessment, approval and monitoring phases (Percentage of time spent: 40%)

-This requires the employee to have a thorough academic understanding of financial statements and the applicable financial accounting principles.
-The employee is required to analyze the financial statements of customers to evaluate their credit worthiness and solvency, and thus determine the degree of risk involved in lending to them.
-The employee must be able to assess the customer’s financials, market shares, and industry position, so as to prepare the financial analyses reports independently.
+This requires the employee to have a thorough academic understanding of financial market and the applicable data analysis skills.
+The employee is required to analyze the behavior pattern of customers to evaluate their funding rollover and runoff, prepayment and early remediation, and thus determine the degree of liquidity risk involved in asset and liability management.
+The employee must be able to assess the customer concertation, funding type concertation, Cashflow maturity tenor mismatch and liquidity buffer compositions as to prepare the liquidity risk analyses reports independently.